NotaCSstudent/dynamicprogramming/README.md

-# Intro to Dynamic Programming
+# Memoization

-First will be memoization where we cache the results instead of using recursion.
+Memozation can help us reduce calling a function an exponetial amount of times by using caching method.
+If we use the Fibbonacci sequence, and cache it instead of using recusion, we can reduce our function calls over 90%, which is impressive.